oblivia-simplex/Narrativity/2_rice.md

 only have sex with animals.
 Only consent to wild, senseless fucking.
 Sudden and random.

-At night, this father\'s body became another anonymous encounter with my flesh.
+At night, this father's body became another anonymous encounter with my flesh.

 The dried, flaking skin of my fingers.
 Rotten flesh.
 Have you ever touched me in the winter?
 The miracle of her fingers inside my mouth.
 But she looked away.
 Picked at the bark of an old tree.
 For a long time I have been frightened of the uncleanliness of my Father.
 I am impure.
-I say, \"I am impure.\" My body, I longing for one warm night.
+I say, "I am impure.\" My body, I longing for one warm night.
 One night of sleep.
 A way back inside where she forgets who I am.
 The dark room where there are no lights.
 Nails, inherited from ancient women driven mad against the moon and sons of fathers without